 Care Management Services - A service in which a professional, typically a nurse or social worker, may arrange, monitor, or coordinate long-term care services (also called care coordination services).

-Cash Surrender Value - The amount of money the insurance company owes you when you terminate a life insurance policy or annuity contract with this feature.
+Cash Value - The amount of money the insurance company owes you when you terminate a life insurance policy or annuity contract with this feature.
 The policy states the amount of the cash value.

 Certificate of Coverage – A certificate you receive or may request from the plan sponsor after buying coverage in a group policy.
 The certificate is evidence of your coverage under the policy and describes the benefits, coverage, exclusions and limitations of the policy that principally affect you.